cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

 The code is:

 ```
-<p>After reading, you can request to <a href="https://state-of-california-agency.forms.fm/great-plates-delivered-food-provider-interest-form"volunteer> or provide meals<span class="ca-gov-icon-external-link link-icon" aria-hidden="true"></a>.</p>
+<p>After reading, you can request to <a class="external" href="https://state-of-california-agency.forms.fm/great-plates-delivered-food-provider-interest-form">volunteer or provide meals</a>.</p>
 ```
 ## PDF link icon